aiinternship-bit/Internal-Projects/README.md

 ## Usage

+### Main Dashboard
-- **Main Dashboard**: View all available projects as interactive tiles
+- View all available projects as interactive square tiles (3 per row on desktop)
+- Click the "Add New Project" tile to create new projects

+### AI Chatbot
-- **Project Details**: Click on any tile to view project information and directory contents
+1. Click on any project tile to open the AI chatbot
+2. The chatbot has context about the project and its files
+3. Ask questions like:
+   - "What files are in this project?"
+   - "Explain what this project does"
+   - "Help me understand the code structure"
+   - General programming questions
+4. The chatbot maintains conversation history within the session

+### Adding New Projects
+1. Click on the "Add New Project" tile
+2. Fill in the project details:
+   - **Project Name**: e.g., "Solution #3"
+   - **Description**: Brief description of your project
+   - **Icon**: An emoji to represent your project (e.g., 🎨)
+   - **Project Path**: Relative path to your project folder (e.g., "../My New Project")
+   - **Theme Color**: Pick a color for your project
+3. Click "Add Project"

+### Navigation
-- **Navigation**: Use the back button or press ESC to return to the dashboard
+- Use the close button or press ESC to exit the chatbot or modal

 ## Customization